nightscout/nightscout.github.io/docs/nightscout/new_user.md

 </br>

-- In `ENABLE` copy and paste the following words (separated by a space) so that won't have to think about which you want now:
+- In `ENABLE` copy and paste the following words (separated by a space) so that you won't have to think about which you want now:

 `careportal basal dbsize rawbg iob maker bridge cob bwp cage iage sage boluscalc pushover treatmentnotify mmconnect loop pump profile food openaps bage alexa override speech cors`

 <img src="..\img\NewNS38.png" style="zoom:80%;" />

 !!! note "More on `ENABLE` words"
-    If you want to know more about them, look here: [Setup](..\setup_variables)
+    If you want to know more about them, look here: [Setup](../setup_variables/)

 </br>